JoeyMckenzie/artisense/README.md

 The documentation is downloaded as a zip file, extracted into a `artisense/docs-{version}.x/` folder, then processed into sections to allow full-text search using SQLite's [FTS5](https://www.sqlite.org/fts5.html) extension.
 Since artisense is just a SQLite file, you may connect and query it like any other SQLite database.

+## Requirements

+- Laravel 12 or greater
+- PHP 8.4 or greater

 ## Getting started